 The bulb should be planted so the top is three to four inches below the ground surface.

-The dormant bulb may be up to 3” inches in diameter, of plump, round form, with dark brown tunics.
-Planted in early spring the bulb usually flowers in early summer in eastern gardens and forms 6 to 8 leaves some 2’ to 3’ feet tall.
+Planted in early spring, the bulb usually flowers in early summer in eastern gardens and forms 6 to 8 leaves, some 2’ to 3’ feet tall.

 Certain soils encourage rapid production of off-sets, probably due to moisture consistency and mineral content.
-Other types of soils promote development of large, firm bulbs with few offsets.
+Other types of soils promote the development of large, firm bulbs with few offsets.

-In the North, in heavy soils, it often multiplies slowly and large, hard bulbs develop.
+In the North, in heavy soils, it often multiplies slowly, and large, hard bulbs develop.

 Growing Indoors